grafana/loki/docs/api.md

   For doing instant queries at a single point in time, accepts the following parameters in the query-string:

   - `query`: a logQL query
-  - `limit`: max number of entries to return (not used for sample expression)
+  - `limit`: max number of entries to return (not used for metric queries)
   - `time`: the evaluation time for the query, as a nanosecond Unix epoch (nanoseconds since 1970).
 Default is always now.
   - `direction`: `forward` or `backward`, useful when specifying a limit.
 Default is backward.